 NOTE: We’re going to start offering a great deal more Lightroom coverage here at Photofocus with a heavy concentration coming once a week or so every month.
 Enjoy…

-In film days, we had our boxes and filing cabinets filled with negatives, contact sheets, and prints, and the question was always, how to best organise them, by client, alphabetically, by production or date?
+In film days, we had our boxes and filing cabinets filled with negatives, contact sheets, and prints, and the question was always, how to best organize them, by client, alphabetically, by production or date?
 If the “A-C” box was full, we had to add another box, then another.
-Not to forget, those old negatives could easily be damaged (or lost), from sunlight to finger prints and scratches, not to mention fire or water damage.
-With digital, we have replaced one box with another, the carton box with harddrives, but in essense, we still face the same problems: How and where to store, how to find, and how to protect our “negatives”.
+Not to forget, those old negatives could easily be damaged (or lost), from sunlight to fingerprints and scratches, not to mention fire or water damage.
+With digital, we have replaced one box with another, the carton box with hard drives, but in essence, we still face the same problems: How and where to store, how to find, and how to protect our “negatives”.

-One of the biggest advantages of digital photography is software that help us with our organisation!
+One of the biggest advantages of digital photography is software that helps us with our organization!
 And we now also have the tools to put our backup strategy in place.

 There is a difference between “where your files are stored” and “how you find your images”.
 In this first part, let us focus on the actual file storage and on a backup strategy.

 First we have to decide, where we want to store our files from an image management (or database) point of view (in Apple Aperture referred to as “Libraries” and in Adobe Lightroom called “Catalogs”).

 There are pro’s and con’s of using one or multiple catalogs, and you find many arguments for or against it online.
 For example, if you keep all of your images in one catalog, you can create an elaborate structure of keywords throughout your entire photographic library.
 If you use multiple catalogs, you have to do this several times.
 In return, you will gain speed advantages, especially with larger libraries, and a clear separation between different projects or work areas.